audreyvolle/audreyvolle/README.md

 ### :woman_technologist: About Me :
 I am a student Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Illinois.
-- :telescope: I’m working as a senior with a planned graduation date of December, 2023.
+- :telescope: I’m a senior with a planned graduation date of December, 2023.

-- :seedling: Exploring new languages.
+- :seedling: Exploring new languages and technologies.

 - :zap: In my free time, I enjoy working on tech problems, exercising, and playing music.